guillaumepotier/validator.js/README.md

 Validator.validate( object, constraint, 'edit' );
 ```
 will return `true` in this case `{ firstname: [ Violation ], phone: [ Violation ] }`.
+There are two special groups: "Any" and "Default".
+Validating against `"Any"` group will validate
+against all Asserts, regardless their groups.
+Validating against `"Default"` group will only
+validate against Asserts that do not have a validation group.

 ## Bind a constraint to an object